ifsnow/react-native-infinite-flatlist-patch/README.md

 This app is to test the improvements of `onEndReached` of FlatList.

-- The list has 10 items at the beginning.
+- The list has 20 items at the beginning.
 - When `onEndReached` is called, 10 items are added.

 ## After the initial rendering
 #### # Official FlatList
 ![Official FlatList initial rendering](https://github.com/ifsnow/FlatListImprovementTest/raw/master/screenshots/old_flatlist_initial_renering.png)

-`OnEndReached` is called twice in a short period and FlatList has 30 items.
+`OnEndReached` is called and FlatList has 30 items.

 #### # Patched FlatList

 ![Patched FlatList initial rendering](https://github.com/ifsnow/FlatListImprovementTest/raw/master/screenshots/patched_flatlist_initial_renering.png)

-`OnEndReached` is not called and FlatList has 10 items.
+`OnEndReached` is not called and FlatList has 20 items.

 ## After scrolling to the 11th item
 #### # Official FlatList